This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Section 54 of the MACA 2015 strictly prohibits mergers that have resulted or may be expected to result in a substantial lessening of competition in any aviation service market.

-Parties to a merger can voluntarily make an application to MAVCOM notifying of an anticipated merger or a merger pursuant to section 55 and 56 of the MACA 2015.
-MAVCOM may also initiate an investigation under section 83 of the MACA 2015 if there is reason to suspect that an anticipated merger or a merger would infringe section 54 of the MACA 2015.
+Parties to a merger can voluntarily make an application to MAVCOM notifying of an anticipated merger pursuant to Sections 55 and 56 of the MACA 2015.
+MAVCOM may also initiate an investigation under Section 83 of the MACA 2015 if there is reason to suspect that an anticipated merger would infringe Section 54 of the MACA 2015.

 Applicability to joint ventures

 The MACA 2015 treats full-function joint ventures as mergers.
-The Guidelines on Substantive Assessment on Merger explain that such a joint venture 'operates in an aviation service market and performs the functions normally carried out by enterprises in that market'.
+The Guidelines on Substantive Assessment of Mergers explains that such a joint venture ‘operates in an aviation service market and performs the functions normally carried out by enterprises in that market’.

 A key factor in determining whether a joint venture falls within the scope of the MACA 2015 is, for example, whether the joint venture is intended to operate on a lasting basis.
 The treatment of full-function joint ventures as mergers in the aviation services sector is also an important development for the aviation sector in the wake of increasing collaborations between airlines via alliances and code sharing, and involving varying degrees of integration of operations.
 Merger laws introduce another vehicle through which airlines may structure collaborations.